OnBase RDS Guide

 On the remote OnBase session: Remaining steps

-Using Microsoft Remote Desktop for Macintosh, you can give the RDS connection access to the folders that you specify on your machine.
+Using Windows App, you can give the RDS connection access to folders on your machine.

-Start by right-clicking on the RDS connection in Microsoft Remote Desktop.
-A menu will open and one of the options will be Edit.
+Start by right-clicking on the RDS connection under Devices in Windows App.
+A menu will open and one of the options will be Configure.

-Click on Edit and you will get a small window.
+Click on Configure and you will get a small window.

-With that done, the folder will now appear in the file explorer when you open the Browse option in the Import dialog.
+The next time you open the RDS connection, your folder will now appear in the File Explorer under This PC when you open the Browse option in the Import dialog as "[Folder Name] on [your Mac's serial number]".

-The Hyland Virtual Printer does not work in RDS.
+The Hyland Virtual Printer does not work for RDS.
 If something needs to get printed, print to a PDF and import the document.